samuel-book/stroke_outcome/intro.md

 ### Block plot showing the mRS distribution estimates (for LVO-IVT)

-Here we use a block plot to show the expected mRS distribution for LVO strokes if IVT is given at either time of stroke onset (t=0, at top of plot) or time when the effect of treatment has decayed to zero (t=NE, at bottom of plot), shown in {numref}`figure {number} <LVO_IVT_dist>`.
+Here we use a block plot to show the expected mRS distribution for LVO strokes if IVT is given at either time of stroke onset (t=0 at top of plot) or time when the effect of treatment has decayed to zero (t=NE at bottom of plot), shown in {numref}`figure {number} <LVO_IVT_dist>`.

 :::{figure-md} LVO_IVT_dist
 <img src="./images/LVO-IVT.jpg" width="600">